Gabi Portilho: International career

 Portilho playing against Jule Brand in 2023.

 Portilho made her u–17 debut against Japan U17s on 23 September 2012.

-Portilho was called up to the U–20 Brazil squad in 2014.
+In 2024, Portilho was called up to the U–20 squad.
 She made her debut a few months later against Germany U20s on 12 August 2014.

 Portilho was called up to the Brazil squad in 2017, but had to pull out due to an injury.
 She was replaced by Camila.

 Portilho made her international debut against Spain on 7 April 2022.
 She scored her first goal against Japan on 30 November 2023, scoring in the 61st minute.

-She was called up to the Brazil squad for the 2022 Copa América Femenina, which Brazil finished as winners.
+Portilho was called up to the Brazil squad for the 2022 Copa América Femenina, which Brazil finished as winners.

 On 1 February 2024, Portilho was called up to the Brazil squad for the 2024 CONCACAF W Gold Cup.

 On 2 July 2024, Portilho was called up to the Brazil squad for the 2024 Summer Olympics.
 During the 2024 Summer Olympics, Gabi Portilho helped Brazil win the silver medal, scoring the goal that made them beat hosts France in the quarterfinals, and another during the semifinal with Spain.
 Portilho ended up listed at 18th place in the 2024 Ballon d'Or, and on December 4, The Guardian chose Portilho at the 60th place among the top 100 women footballers in the world of the year.